 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-Homemade alfredo sauce recipe has just 5 simple ingredients and comes together with very little work.
+Homemade Alfredo Sauce Recipe has just 5 simple ingredients and comes together with very little work.
 Skip the store bought alfredo sauce and make this instead for a meal everyone will love.

 Noodles coated in Alfredo sauce wrapped around a fork